-Major Benefits of Debt Financing For A Business
+Major Benefits of Debt Financing for a Business

 Published: 8 June 2022

-What is debt financing?
+What is Debt Financing?

 Long-term Debt Financing

 Long-term debt financing is typically used to finance assets that your company is acquiring, such as equipment, buildings, land, or machinery.

-Long-term loans are often secured by the assets being acquired by the lender.
+Long-term loans are often secured in nature, and borrowers have to provide security as assets to the lender.
 The loan repayment schedule and the expected usable life of the assets are frequently extended for three to seven years using long-term debt financing.
 SBA-guaranteed loans can have maturities of up to ten years.

 Long-term debt will almost certainly have fixed interest rates, resulting in consistent monthly payments and a high degree of predictability.